FridljDa/FridljDa.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Statistical methods development for biological data. #TODO
+bio: Software development with a strong academic background in mathematics.

 # Interests to show in About widget
 interests:
 - Statistics
-- Applied Mathematics #TODO
+- Machine Learning
-- Bioinformatics
+- Software Development

 # Education to show in About widget
 education: